Rhubarb Sour Cream Coffee Cake (Old-Fashioned Recipe)

 Step one of making a sour cream cake, mix the ingredients for the crumble topping together in a bowl and refrigerate.

-• In a medium bowl, whisk together all of the brown sugar crumble dry ingredients.
+• In a medium bowl, whisk together the brown sugar, flour, and cinnamon for the streusel topping.

-• Place in the refrigerator while we make the batter.
+• Place the streusel in the refrigerator while you prepare the cake batter.

 Step two of making a sour cream cake is mixing the dry batter ingredients together in a bowl and setting aside.